ubports/system-image/ini-manpage.rst

     The Python import path to the class implementing the upgrade scoring algorithm.

-reboot
+apply
-    The Python import path to the class that implements the system reboot command.
+    The Python import path to the class that implements the mechanism for applying the update.
+This often reboots the device.

+    *New in system-image 3.0: ``reboot`` was renamed to ``apply``*

 THE DBUS SECTION